dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Thats the thing with magic; you’ve got to know that its still here, all around us, or it just stays invisible for you.
+  The superior man is distressed by the limitations of his ability he is not distressed by the fact that men do not recognize the ability that he has.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (895 days)
+## 🌟 Experiences (896 days)

 ### 🧮 Programming languages